creame/joinchat/README.txt

 Use our "Dynamic Variables" and you will know what page the visitor is coming from or what product they are looking at when they start the chat.

+#### ✅ Opt-in text.
+Opt-in is a users' consent to receive messages from a business.

+Write a text with the conditions under which the visitor contacts you (or other info that you consider important).

+You can make it mandatory and disable contact until the user accepts it.

 #### 🛒 Integration with WooCommerce.
 Define CTAs and Custom Start Messages for shop page, product pages and for products on sale.